 Michael Dummett’s (1925-2011) discussion of fatalism is found in his ‘Bringing About the Past,’ Philosophical Review, volume 73, 1964.
 (Another philosophy journal.)
 The paradox of fatalism itself is very old though and was pondered even by Aristotle.
 If you can get a hold of Dummett’s paper, you can see how a skilled philosopher threads his way effortlessly through a ...

 Newcomb’s paradox was discovered in the 1960s by William Newcomb (d.
 1999), a physicist from the Lawrence Livermore Laboratory at the University of California.
 The Abracadabra version of the paradox, which is an especially simple version, is mine.
 In its terms, Newcomb himself believed that you should say Abracadabra, but few have agreed with him since.
 In my opinion, however, Newcomb was definitely right – see my full piece on Newcomb’s problem on this site.

-Raymond Smullyan’s (b.
-1919) cheeky proof of the existence of a unicorn may be found in his book, What is the Name of This Book?
+Raymond Smullyan’s (1919-2017) cheeky proof of the existence of a unicorn may be found in his book, What is the Name of This Book?
 (1978).
 Interestingly, after explaining the flaw in the proof in just three lines, Smullyan suggests that Descartes’s notorious “ontological proof of God’s existence,” which has been discussed for centuries, is flawed in exactly the same way.
 I haven’t decided whether Smullyan is right, but I suspect that he is!